 Each Young Artist is given an opportunity to find and develop their own passion and talent.
-All sessions start with an introduction to each art-form and the means to find inspiration.
+All sessions are online and start with an introduction to each art-form and the means to find inspiration.
 The second half is dedicated to creativity and collaboration.
 Students write their own scripts, construct their own dances, arrange their own music, and design their own original works of art!
 Themes are built into each session to give purpose and guidance, while also allowing young artists to understand and experience how each art form is reliant and supportive of all the other art forms.
-An informal presentation of student work will take place at the end of the session.
+A recording of each student's work will be produced and shared at the end of each session.

 Visual Arts Laboratory